MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 Transpalpebral Brow Lift – Mini Brow Lift

-Many patients seeking a forehead lift want to combine it with an eyelid lift (blepharoplasty).
-If you’re getting both an eyelid and brow lift together, then they could both be done through the same blepharoplasty wound.
+Many patients seeking a Forehead Lift want to combine it with an Eyelid Lift (Blepharoplasty).
+If you’re getting both a Blepharoplasty and Brow Lift together, then they could both be done through the same Blepharoplasty wound.

-The transpalpebral brow lift is also called a mini brow lift.
-It is less invasive compared to the endoscopic and traditional forehead lifts.
-It specifically targets the outer ⅓ of your eyebrows.
-This is why it’s sometimes also called a “temporal” brow lift.
+The Transpalpebral Brow Lift is also called a Mini Brow Lift.
+It is less invasive compared to the Endoscopic and Traditional Forehead Lifts.
+It specifically targets the outer third of your eyebrows.
+This is why it’s sometimes also called a “Temporal” Brow Lift.

 He or she will then continue dissecting and going upward until reaching the deep eyebrow tissue.
 The brow muscles and forehead tissue will be lifted and attached in a higher position using strong sutures.

-The recovery period after brow lift surgery can take up to a week or two post op.
-During this time, make sure to take the analgesic medication to alleviate the potential pain and discomfort.
+The recovery period after Brow Lift Surgery can take up to 2 weeks.
+During this time, make sure to take the prescribed analgesic medication to alleviate the potential pain and discomfort.

-It is best to avoid strenuous physical activities during the first two weeks after brow lift surgery and make sure to take time off from work to allow your body to heal.
-Here are more recommendations for the recovery period after brow lift surgery:
+It is best to avoid strenuous physical activities during the first two weeks after Brow Lift Surgery and make sure to take time off from work to allow your body to heal.
+Here are more recommendations for the recovery period after surgery:

-• Avoid smoking and drinking alcohol for at least two weeks
+• Avoid smoking, vaping, and drinking alcohol for at least two weeks

 • Avoid steam rooms and saunas

-• Sleep with your head on an elevated position
+• Sleep with your head in an elevated position

 • Have a healthy and balanced diet